-With a structured interview, you ask specific questions to evaluate each candidate’s:
+Do this, and you will outsell the competition every time!
+With a structured interview, you ask specific questions to evaluate each sales candidate:

 - job-related skills,